ossuminc/riddl/language/README.md

   - Select `intellij-idea-riddl-file-type-settings.zip`

 * To load `intellij-idea-riddl-colour-scheme-settings.jar` into IntelliJ:
+  - Load the IntelliJ Settings dialog (`File -> Settings` or Settings gear on top right)
-  - Select `File -> Settings -> Colour Scheme` from IntelliJ menu
+  - Navigate to the `Editor -> Color Scheme` settings
-  - From the gear icon beside the selector, select `Import Scheme -> Colour Scheme or Settings`
+  - Click the `Show Scheme Actions` gear icon to the right of the scheme selector
+  - Choose `Import Scheme...` from the pop up menu
   - Navigate to your cloned repository in the `language` folder
   - Select `intellij-idea-riddl-colour-scheme-settings.jar`